Gibraltar

 A trading loss incurred in an accounting period may be offset against trading income, if any, arising in the same period or subsequent periods.

-If, however, within any period of three years there is both a change in ownership and a major change in the nature and conduct of a trade, trading losses may not be offset against trading income arising in the same or subsequent periods.
-The Chief Minister, in his Budget Address on 2 July 2018, announced the introduction of legislation allowing the transfer of losses between group entities upon restructuring, provided that there is no change to the ultimate ownership or a change of business within a period of three years.
+In 2018, the government also announced the introduction of legislation allowing the transfer of losses between group entities upon restructuring, provided that there is no change to the ultimate ownership or a change of business within a period of three years.
 The changes allow losses to be carried forward against a business even if the business is transferred to another company under the same ultimate ownership.
 A bill was published on 12 November 2020 to introduce this change and once passed it will be deemed to have come into operation on 1 July 2018.
+To date, this has not been passed, however, the Gibraltar tax authorities are applying the contents of the Bill administratively.

 Anti-abuse provisions restrict the transfer of losses to instances of legitimate group restructuring.
 The transfer of accumulated losses from one type of business to another is specifically prohibited.